 In order to preserve the long-standing tradition of excellent academic quality in the EMLE Programme, all Partners shall maintain specific expertise in EAL, experience and teaching capacity commensurate to their role in the Consortium.
-All courses must be specifically tailored to the EMLE students.
 New partners are only admitted after a thorough scrutiny of these conditions by the EMLE governing bodies.
-The EMLE academic staff shall consist solely of qualified scholars in Law and Economics, who are experts in a number of EAL subject areas, including the discipline(s) they teach in the Programme.
+The EMLE academic staff of the non-introductory courses shall consist solely of qualified scholars in Law and Economics, who are experts in several EAL subject areas, including the discipline(s) they teach in the Programme.